andrewmapimagery/Cancer200Api/README.md

 The following location privacy descriptions need to be set up as the map requires all of these permissions including background.

 ```
+       <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
         <string>Location services 'Always' are required if you want to show your position on the map when the app is in background.
-Location services 'While Using the App' are required if you want to use the app to navigate using  map.</string>
+Location services 'While Using the App' are required if you want to use the app to navigate using the dashboard or map.</string>
         <key>NSLocationAlwaysUsageDescription</key>
         <string>Location services 'Always' are required if you want to share your position on the map when the app is in background.</string>
         <key>NSLocationWhenInUseUsageDescription</key>
         <string>Location services 'While Using the App' are required if you want to use the app to navigate using the dashboard or map.</string>
 ```